acornejo/jquery-cropbox/README.md

 jQuery plugin for in-place image cropping (zoom & pan, as opposed to select and drag).

-This plugin started as a fork of https://github.com/terebentina/jQcrop.

 This plugin depends only on jQuery.
 If either `Hammer.js` or `jquery.hammer.js` is loaded, then the cropbox plugin will have touch gesture support built